ialbert/biostar-central/README.md

 ## Running jobs

 A recipes submitted for execution is called a job.
-When a recipe is submitted the data (JSON) is applied onto a template to form a script.
+When a recipe is submitted the recipe parameters (JSON dictionary) are applied onto recipe template.
+The result is the recipe that gets executed.
+The transformation takes place at runtime.

 Jobs can be executed as commands.
 See the `job` command for details:

     python manage.py job --help

 The command has number of parameters that facilitate job management and recipe development.
-For example
+For example:

     python manage.py job --list